irctoday/goguma/README.md

   save battery power.
 - Cross-platform: the main target platforms are Linux and Android.

-If you want to try out goguma on Android, our CI provides [nightly builds][android-ci] (check out build artifacts).
+If you want to try out goguma on Android, you can use our [F-Droid repository][fdroid-nightly] which provides nightly builds.
+Alternatively, you can grab APKs directly from [our CI][android-ci] (check out build artifacts).

 <img src="https://l.sr.ht/ah3N.png" width="220" alt="Conversation list">
 <img src="https://l.sr.ht/5NNh.png" width="220" alt="Conversation view">